Upcoming Talks, Publications, and Other Events on the 1913 Flood

 Media appearances: Interviewed on camera for the following documentaries: When Every River Turned Against Us: Lessons from the Great 1913 Flood (WFYI PBS TV, Indianapolis; Producer: Gary Harrison--full 30-minute film is here and 3-minute trailer is here); The 1913 Flood: Shadow Over the Miami Valley (Producer: Sam Ashworth).
 Interviewed for Channel 5 WEWS News, Cleveland--especially note the additional full-length 7-minute interview.
 Featured guest along with Cleveland National Weather Service senior hydrologist Sarah Jamison on 55-minute NPR live call-in show The Sound of Ideas, Cleveland, WCPN 90.3 FM, March 27, 2013--podcast and studio video are here.

 See also my centennial blog "'Our National Calamity': The Great Easter 1913 Flood" highlighting stories and references, launched November 2012.
 A searchable Word doc of the first 20 installments can be downloaded from the top link at left "'Our National Calamity' research blog posts."
-Most recent post, on the 2013 centennial highlights and legacies, was uploaded January 1, 2014.
+Most recent post, on how emergency radio was born from the swift, heroic, and spontaneous action of teen ham radio operators in providing emergency communications during the flood, was uploaded April 1, 2014.
 Follow announcements of new installments on Twitter @trudyebell

-In July 2003, a chance reading of historical markers on a bicycle trip sent me on what has become a major, systematic historical detective search to uncover the full story of this national calamity, which made front-page headlines worldwide and generated at least five "instant books" and innumerable commemoratives.
-I also wanted to find out how and why - despite being more fatal than the 1871 Chicago fire and more devastating to property than the 1906 San Francisco earthquake (to which disasters it was often compared at the time) - the nation's only natural catastrophe to disrupt communications and manufacturing across the industrial north as well as down the Mississippi River throughout the agricultural south has been virtually forgotten.
+In July 2003, a chance reading of historical markers on a bicycle trip sent me on what has become a major, systematic historical detective search to uncover the full story of this national calamity, which made front-page headlines worldwide and generated at least five "instant books" and innumerable commemoratives (see "Profiting from Pain").
+I also wanted to find out how and why - despite being more fatal than the 1871 Chicago fire (see "'Death Rode Ruthless'") and more devastating to property than the 1906 San Francisco earthquake (to which disasters it was often compared at the time) or even than Hurricanes Katrina (2005) and Sandy (2012) (see "Like a War Zone") - the nation's only natural catastrophe to disrupt communications and manufacturing across the industrial north as well as down the Mississippi River throughout the agricultural south has been virtually forgotten.

 Map of the "epidemic of disasters" across the United States on Easter weekend 1913